mgarythomas/mgarythomas.github.io/content/architecture/architecture-methodology/methodology.md

 ---
-title: "Methodology"
+title: "A Simplified Approach to Strategy and Architecture"
-summary: "An approach to Strategy and Architecture"
+summary: "An approach to Strategy and Architecture based on practical experience of applying the TOGAF standard."
-url: "/architecture/methodology"
+description: "An approach to Strategy and Architecture based on practical experience of applying the TOGAF standard in financial services."
 draft: false
+url: "/architecture/architecture-methodology"
 ShowToc: false
 TocOpen: false
 tags: ["methodology", "strategy"]
 categories: ["architecture"]
 author: "Gary Thomas"
 date: 2025-04-17
-image: "/architecture/methodology/methodology.png"
+image: "/architecture/architecture-methodology/methodology.png"
 date: 2025-04-17
 ---